-Richard Branson, who is a much better feminist than Marissa Mayer, called Mayer’s directive, “a backwards step in an age when remote working is easier and more effective than ever.”
+Richard Branson, a person who I do not normally quote on my website, called the move “a backwards step in an age when remote working is easier and more effective than ever.”

 I find working from home to be much more productive than working in an office because, honestly, we live in human bodies that are inconvenient, messy, and completely unconscious for a third of our lives.
 (Please read the science fiction short story, They’re Made Out of Meat.)

-I have a lot of reasons why working at home is superior for motivated people (I don’t care about the other kind of people).
+I have a lot of reasons why working at home is superior for motivated people.

 I’m most productive first thing in the morning, so I use that time for important work — I don’t waste it on commuting or making my hair look pretty.
 And when I’ve finished writing an article or negotiating a deal, I don’t keep sitting obediently at my desk because that’s what you’re supposed to be doing at 2pm.
 Instead, I go work out, or I make a cocktail.
 Or both.
 There’s no prize for sitting in a chair the most hours straight.

 Also: housework.
+Which has been and still is disproportionately foisted on women, but which pretty much all adults need to do some of, so let’s treat adults in that way.
 I like to live in a clean, well-organized, gentlewomanly apartment.
 I think any surface you eat off of, spit toothpaste into, or let your cat walk on should be cleaned about daily.
 I do that when my brain is stuck and abstract work is difficult.
 Almost no one wants to come home from work and do two straight hours of housework.
 But housework often seems like a welcome reprieve from article writing (and then later, article writing seems like a welcome reprieve from housework).

 Humans live in meat-bodies run by scattered, unfocused brains.
 I think you have to work with it.
-I think that for most people, the ideal situation is to alternate sessions of mental work and physical work.
 Making people rush to fit a 30-minute workout into their lunch break (and then they come back all sweaty and rushed and eating a wrap sandwich in the elevator on the way back to their desk) is not ideal.
 And most office workers, of course, move around much less than that; at 5pm, they’re exhausted from inaction (way worse for you than being exhausted from physical motion), and then face old dishes and a litany of small household emergencies.

 That said, of course some people are terrible at working at home.
 I am an especially motivated person.
 If you hate your boss and don’t believe in your work, I think you will be pretty terrible at working at home.